 The recognition of rendered motion in Maya art is not wholly new.
-A handful of animations have been independently noticed by others, although they do not draw attention to how the artworks must be handled in order to be correctly read.
+A handful of animations have been independently noticed by others, and that ceramics have to be turned to be read (Miller 1999:200-201), and that this turning adds a dynamism, or animation to figures speaking, dancing and walking (Loughmiller-Cardinal 2008:37-38).
 Mary E. Miller (1988:321) noticed the implication of animation incorporated into the depiction of rattle players painted in the eastern mural room of Bonampak Structure 1.
 Brian Just (2012:180) noticed three dancers’ matching regalia, poses, proximity and physical overlap expressing the circular spinning motion of dance with time on a vase painted by the Maya artist known as the Master of the Pink Glyphs (see below, J_Dancing 1].

 And both Prof Norman Hammond – in his review of our book for the Times Literary Supplement (see News/ Reviews) – and Dr Peter Matthews (personal communication, December 2018) point out that our work expands upon that of the Scandinavian researchers Soeren Wichman and Jesper Nielsen, whose essays, entitled Sequential text-image pairing among the Classic Maya (2016) and America’s first comics?
 Techniques, contents, and functions of sequential text-image pairing in the Classic Maya period (2000), study the presence of visual narrative in Maya art as ‘sequential text-image pairing’.